cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 // but it is also possible to specify a function as an object,
 // with the apply function containing the function body val increment = new Function1[Int,Int] {
-  override def apply(value: Int): Int = value + 1
+  // the apply function will be executed if we call e.g. increment(3) override def apply(value: Int): Int = value + 1
 }

-// the type of increment is a Function1[Int,Int]
+// the type of the increment object is Function1[Int,Int]
 // i.e. a function with one argument of type Int and a return value of type Int
 // the shorthand notation, more normally seen, is (Int => Int)

+// we can also use a more shorthand notation to define the increment function val increment = (value: Int) => value + 1

-// and just for fun, we can also use a more cryptic shorthand notation val increment: (Int => Int) = _ + 1 // the underscore operator is a placeholder for the parameter
+// and just for fun, we can also use an even more cryptic notation
+// where we would need to specify the function type (Int => Int) for the compiler val increment: (Int => Int) = _ + 1 // the underscore operator is a placeholder for the argument, as we didn't specify an argument name
 {% endcapture %}
 {% include code_snippet.html class="scala" code=my_include %}

+There are many use cases of higher order functions in Scala.
+One of them is to execute a function for each element of a collection:

+{% capture my_include %}// let's introduce a list of integers val list = List(1,2,4,8)

+// we could specify a function to print an integer value def print(element: Int) = System.out.print(element + " ")

+// collections like lists have a foreach function
-... a nice useful example ...
+// which is a nice example of higher order functions.
+// we can use it to print out all the values of a list list.foreach(print) // prints: 1 2 4 8

+// of course, we don't need to specify a separate print function.
+// we can simplify things by calling the foreach function
+// with an anonymous function that does the same list.foreach(element => System.out.print(element + " ")) // prints: 1 2 4 8
+{% endcapture %}
+{% include code_snippet.html class="scala" code=my_include %}

 Higher order functions are an integral part of Scala, baked into some of the most important features.
 I believe they are essential not only to understand Scala, but functional programming in general.
 They can be utilised to implement an asynchronous programming model, like we've seen with callback functions in C and JavaScript, but there are many other use cases.

-Together with other functional paradigms they enable you to write more stateless, immutable and side-effect free code.
-Thus improve your coding style.
+Together with other functional paradigms they enable writing more stateless, immutable and side-effect free code.
+Which can improve code reliability and parallelizability.
+In my opinion, when used correctly, it can lead to more concise and readable code as well.